pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

   timestamp_ms: '1467608794169' }
 ```

-Now what we need to do is determine which of the tracked hashtags the tweet belongs to.
+Now, what we need to do is determine which of the tracked hashtags the tweet belongs to.

-Since the tweet can contain more than one hashtag (and it can even have two or more of the hashtags we're tracking), let's stop at the first that matches one of our tracked hashtags and store it in the `channel` variable:
+Since the tweet can contain more than one hashtag (and it can even have two or more of the hashtags we're tracking), let's stop at the first that matches one of our tracked hashtags, and let's store it in the `channel` variable:
 ```javascript
 stream.on('tweet', function (tweet) {
 	var channel = '';